 Are you trying to find detox treatment for GHB, Hash, alcohol or other addictive behaviors?
 Detoxing focuses on washing the remaining drugs or alcohol from the system, regularly with a medically-assisted schedule of Suboxone or Subutex.
-Because we have the biggest national database of detox treatment centers available, we are confident our advisors can help pair you up with a fast, effectual detoxification solution.
-If questions arise about choosing a exclusive detoxification center.
-Call us on our toll-free number at your convenience at 1-888-287-0471.

-A medicinally-assisted detox program provides trained assistance to men and women who are beginning a treatment plan to defeat their addiction to drugs or alcohol.
+A medicinally-assisted detox center provides trained assistance to men and women who are beginning a treatment plan to defeat their addiction to drugs or alcohol.
 Doctor prescribed medications such as Buprenorphine or Naltrexone may be suggested to diminish the symptoms of withdrawal.

 A person with a drug dependancy may desire to stop consuming addictive substances but is hesitant to stop because of nervousness about withdrawal symptoms like trembling, muscle aches, vomiting and nausea.

 Recovering addicts need continuing sponsorship and management to keep from suffering a relapse.
 Long-term therapy can be chosen on an clinic-free basis or through a 12-step program.
 The choice to move to a halfway support house is often effective in aiding an addit to achieve soberness for the long term.

 For those seeking addiction treatment for themselves or a loved one, the ProjectKnow.com helpline is a private and convenient solution.

 Calls to any general helpline (non-facility specific 1-8XX numbers) for your visit will be answered by American Addiction Centers (AAC).

 We are standing by 24/7 to discuss your treatment options.
 Our representatives work solely for AAC and will discuss whether an AAC facility may be an option for you.